eldargab/agent-next/README.md

 Streaming is fully supported. `res.body` is a [simple-stream](https://github.com/eldargab/stream-simple).
 `req.body` can also be a simple-stream.

-All above makes `agent-next` simple, flexible, fun to use solution.

 ##Example

 Agent created from scratch specifically for the Github API.